legacyLD/rails-pet-lab/docs/part-v.md

     For now, redirect back to the page with the form.
 If you don't remember the path helper method to use, `rails routes` in your Terminal and check the prefixes!
   </details>

-2. Once you've refactored `owners#create` to redirect in the case of an error, add flash messages to show the user the specific validation error they triggered, so they won't make the same mistake twice.
+2. Once you've refactored `owners#create` to redirect in the case of an error, add flash messages to show the owner the specific validation error they triggered, so they won't make the same mistake twice.

   <details>
     <summary>Hint: where to set the flash message?</summary>